 Started off with the idea of functioning as ‘digital cash’ for online payments.
 However, in the last decade, its use has increased multifold.
 Some important uses are as:

 A Bitcoin smart contract is a digital agreement.
 The creator of the smart contract defines the rules which is agreed upon by the involved parties.
 The Bitcoin (BSV) ledger stores and replicates the agreement making it secure and un-editable.
 Once saved onto the blockchain, it will remain there forever.

 Bitcoin and other cryptocurrencies play an important role as collateral security in Decentralized Finance (DeFi) lending process.
-Borrowers can keep their existing Bitcoin or other cryptocurrency as collateral and obtain crypto or fiat-based loans through Blockchain backed DeFi applications.
+Borrowers can keep their existing Bitcoin or other cryptocurrencies as collateral and obtain crypto or fiat-based loans through Blockchain-backed DeFi applications.